-Quick and mouth-watering buttermilk coleslaw is basically the perfect side dish for any meal.
+Quick and mouth-watering buttermilk coleslaw is basically the perfect side dish for any summer meal.
 This basic recipe combines shredded cabbages, carrots, and onions in a big bowl.
 The mixture is then tossed in with a classic, creamy coleslaw buttermilk dressing.

 Rather than vinegar, buttermilk is the key ingredient to add a slight tartness without making the coleslaw runny, which we all despise.
 The crispiness of veggies and creaminess of the dressing team up to create such a delightful salad that’ll blow your taste buds away.